matijs-toonen/dotnet-conf-notes/2022/README.md

 Mostly used for source generators to ensure there is no way that files have conflicting names when generating a backing class.
 The `file` keyword results in the class only being available within that file.

-# Github
+# GitHub
 ## Dependabot
 Using dependabot can create PR's for updating nuget package changes which will include the changelogs, commits, and release notes of all the newer versions of your nuget package.
-Dependabot can also create warnings for security vulnerabilities, which will be created as security advisories in github.
+Dependabot can also create warnings for security vulnerabilities, which will be created as security advisories in GitHub.

 ## Codespaces
 Everybody gets 60 minutes of codespaces for free per month!